 While the “digital turn” has had a tremendous impact on academic work, it has also led to the emergence of new objects of inquiry and methodologies, ranging from the digital humanities and questions of digital literacies to video games, social media, slacktivism, and streaming platforms.

-The conference “Digital Americas” seeks to take stock of “the digital” within the context of American studies.
-We understand “America” broadly here—the United States, the Americas, and the Americas’ global entanglements.
-We are thus interested in contributions on digital pedagogy, digital methodologies, digital culture and digital media as objects of critical inquiry, and digital scholarship.
+The conference “Digital Americas” sought to take stock of “the digital” within the context of American studies.
+We regarded “America” broadly here—the United States, the Americas, and the Americas’ global entanglements.
+We were thus interested in contributions on digital pedagogy, digital methodologies, digital culture and digital media as objects of critical inquiry, and digital scholarship.

 Accordingly, topics may include (but are by no means limited to):

 - digital politics/the politics of the digital (e.g. cybercrime and cyberattacks, disinformation, election interference, the weaponization of social media);

 - augmented realities and the re-conceptualization of American cities;

 - the digital and the changing character of American sports (e.g. e-sports, virtual crowds);

 - film/television, digital visual effects, and the (re-)construction of space;